Ultimate Guide to Pharmacy Career Opportunities

 Even within the pharmaceutical industry, there are a variety of specialties like medical hardware, clinical trials, and regulatory affairs.

-A pharmacy benefit manager (PBM) is a third-party administrator of prescription programs who dictates which drugs consumers can receive from their insurance plan without incurring additional out-of-pocket costs.
+A pharmacy benefits manager (PBM) is a third-party administrator of prescription programs who dictate which drugs consumers can receive from their insurance plan without incurring additional out-of-pocket costs.
 PBMs leverage their power to negotiate drug discounts from drug makers.

 Think of PBMs as a middleman between employers and drug manufacturers working to achieve a fair deal for both parties, while minimizing costs.